flurick/Signum/README.md

 # Signum
-text editor

 ![Screenshot of lanterns](Screenshot.png)

-Signum is a free and open source text editor, that is made with the Godot Engine!
-It uses the permissive MIT license, so anyone can contribute!
+Signum is a text editor, that is made with the gameengine Godot!
+MIT license, so anyone can contribute.

 ## Downloads
  - [GitHub Releases (Windows, Linux & Mac)](https://github.com/MintStudios/Signum/releases)

- _More download links pending_

  ## Contributing
  Please feel free to contribute, I am always looking for ways to improve the editor!
 Signum uses Godot version _**3.2.1**_